-- Take That!: Daffy at one point complains that Warner Bros. might end up giving him "three snot-nosed nephews", likely a shot at Donald Duck's nephews Huey, Dewey, and Louie, the show that highlighted them having ended around the time this short was completed.
+- Take That!: Daffy at one point complains that Warner Bros. may end up giving him three nephews, likely a shot at Donald Duck's nephews Huey, Dewey, and Louie, the show that highlighted them having ended around the time this short was completed.

 - Throat-Slitting Gesture: Bugs does the "Cut the feed" version right before Daffy curses.

 - Toilet Humor: One of the bloopers is that Daffy misses his cue because he was in the bathroom, indicated by an offscreen flushing sound.
 This has been cited as one of the reasons why the short was shelved.

 - Villainous Breakdown: The final take ends with Sam getting taken for a ride by a stray skyrocket, and cursing out Bugs when he's done.